unmannedlab/imu_lidar_calibration/README.md

 ![alt text](https://github.com/SubMishMar/imu_lidar_calibration/blob/main/figures/lidar_imu_setup.png?raw=true)

 ## Procedure
+### Intrinsic Calibration of IMU
+First of all, we need to determine the noise characterisitcs of the IMU biases.
+Several toolboxes are available online to determine this.
+We used https://github.com/rpng/kalibr_allan

 ### Data collection for extrinsic calibration
 We need to excite all degrees of freedom during collecting data required for extrinsic calibration.
 An example video can be found here: